cpske/ISP/feedback/movierental.md

    * `self.get_rental_points()` calls `rental.get_rental_points()` for each rental and returns the sum
    * WRONG: Customer class computes the rental points for each rental itself.

-3. `Customer.statement()` the loop to print a list of rentals should look like:
+3. `Customer.statement()` the loop to create a list of rentals should look like:
    ```python
    def statement(self):
        ...